 Up to one-third of the semester credits (e.g., 4 credits for a 12-credit certificate program or 9 credits for a 27-credit certificate program) or the equivalent earned at a regionally accredited institution and not previously used to obtain any undergraduate degree or certificate may be transferred to UAA and accepted toward a graduate certificate.
 Acceptance of transfer credits toward program requirements is at the discretion of individual programs.

 Non-degree-seeking students who wish to register for graduate courses must have the department chair’s or faculty member’s signature for each course taken.
 Registration as a non-degree-seeking student implies no commitment by the university to the student’s later admission to a graduate certificate program.
 Up to one-third of the credits of graduate certificate coursework may be completed in the student’s graduate certificate program before program admission.
 Non-degree-seeking students do not qualify for federal or state financial aid benefits, nor do they qualify to receive a Form I-20 Certificate of Eligibility for Non-immigrant (F-1) Student Status.

 Reinstatement to Graduate Certificate-Seeking Status

 Students who have been removed from graduate certificate-seeking status for failure to make satisfactory progress must re-apply for a graduate certificate program and pay the appropriate fee after one calendar year from the semester in which they were removed.
 When re-applying for a graduate certificate program, it is the student’s responsibility to demonstrate ability to succeed in that program.
 Readmission may be conditional on maintaining minimum academic standards within the first semester of study.

 Removal from Graduate Certificate-Seeking Status

 A graduate certificate student’s academic status may be changed to non-certificate-seeking if the requirements to remove provisional admission are not satisfied or if minimum academic standards are not met.

-A graduate certificate student whose cumulative GPA falls below 3.00 (B) in courses applicable to his/her graduate certificate program, or a graduate certificate student who, for reasons specified in writing, is not making satisfactory progress toward completing the program requirements, may be removed from graduate certificate-seeking status.
+A graduate certificate student whose cumulative GPA falls below 3.00 (B) in courses applicable to their graduate certificate program, or a graduate certificate student who, for reasons specified in writing, is not making satisfactory progress toward completing the program requirements, may be removed from graduate certificate-seeking status.
 Each school or college has developed procedures to deal with appeals arising from removal from graduate certificate-seeking status.